 So we'll get to that with Sarah Carter in a minute.

-Hey everybody, it's Linda, and we're here in Singapore talking to the folks on the street, trying to get the lowdown on how they feel about Donald Trump coming here for the summit.
+Hey, everybody, it's Linda, and we're here in Singapore talking to the folks on the street, trying to get the lowdown on how they feel about Donald Trump coming here for the summit.

-Do you think that President Trump is right to have a meeting with Kim Jong-un?
+So do you think that President Trump is right to have a meeting with Kim Jong-un?

 Yes.